 It takes 34 stagehands to help for Nutcracker setup behind-the-scenes, and 26 are staffed for the duration of the production, which is five performances here in Vancouver.
 To give an idea of the what goes on behind the curtain, there are 18 fly cues that move 32 pieces of scenery.
 With the final minutes Nutcracker requiring three major scene changes, it is no wonder planning begins in March!

-5. Inspired by Canada
+5. Inspired by Canadian Heritage

 The RWB’s Nutcracker is inspired by Canadian life and features lots of distinctly Canadian elements like an ice hockey game and Ottawa’s Parliament Hill, making it a unique and nostalgic holiday tradition for families across the country.